quantumfate/quantumhome/README.md

 This [role](https://github.com/quantumfate/quantumhome/tree/main/roles/homer) will set up a web interface for all the hosted webservices across your infrastructure by the help of [pihole's](https://github.com/quantumfate/quantumhome/tree/main/roles/webservices/network/pihole) configured DNS records.

 A quick summary of what has been set up with critical information will be dumped in a `webservices.json` file in [resources](https://github.com/quantumfate/quantumhome/tree/main/resources).

-## Filesystems

-The Playbook does NOT format drives.
-Some commands might not work if drives are not formatted.
-Please make sure to set up drives before executing the playbook.

 ## The actual playbook